-For the first time, we were given a map of the ship (we later find out that a map is desperately needed to get around).
-We waited no longer than 15 minutes for our number to be called to embark.
+For the first time, we were given a ship map (we later find out that a map is desperately needed to get around).
+We waited 15 minutes for our number to be called to embark.
 It was a relatively great start.

-Our Balcony Cabin
+Our Balcony Cabin: Cabin # 10163

-The bathroom was different and if you’re sharing the cabin with someone you are not 100% comfortable with, you may be in for a rude awakening.
+The bathroom was different, and if you’re sharing the cabin with someone you are not 100% comfortable with, you may be in for a rude awakening.
 There is no actual separate room for the bathroom itself.
 As soon you enter the room, you’ll find the shower to your right and the toilet to your left.

 Service on the Norwegian Epic

-We understand we are all human and we have days we don’t even want to get out of bed in the morning, but when you keep facing the same kind of attitude throughout the ship, you have to wonder what the management is doing wrong.
+We understand we are all human and have days we don’t even want to get out of bed in the morning, but when you keep facing the same attitude throughout the ship, you have to wonder what the management is doing wrong.

 NCL Epic’s Spa & Barbershop

 I convinced hubby to treat himself to the spa because he works his butt off and rarely gets to do nice things for himself like this back home.
-He decided to do a men’s facial with a shave and the hot stone pedicure.
+He did a men’s facial with a shave and a hot stone pedicure.

-So as you’re trying to relax during your facial and shave, all you hear is casino bells and rings going off in the background.
+So as you’re trying to relax during your facial and shave, you hear casino bells and rings going off in the background.
 Far from the relaxing spa environment, they have an upstairs.

 Tasty Itinerary: Norwegian Epic Restaurants

-The food is the heart of our travels and sadly, I do not have much to report under this section of the Norwegian Epic review.
+The food is the heart of our travels, and sadly, I do not have much to report under this section of the Norwegian Epic review.
 Perhaps it’s partially my fault for not purchasing a specialty dining package and not eating at their finer dining establishments.
 However, that is a splurge not everyone can make.

-When you’re on a cruise vacation, you expect even the food that’s included to be up to par with all their other dining establishments.
+When you’re on a cruise vacation, you expect even the food included to be up to par with all their other dining establishments.
 On their other ships, I had wonderful meals all around.

 Cirque Dreams Dinner

-We booked this dinner show in advance and the pre-fixed menu is the same as the magic show from our Norwegian Getaway cruise.
+We booked this dinner show in advance, and the pre-fixed menu is the same as the magic show from our Norwegian Getaway cruise.

 They could never get the order right.
 Their hot dogs were not edible.
 Their fries were nibs of soggy potatoes.
 We tried eating here a few times, even once sending an order back multiple times because the description on the menu did not match what they served us.

-We had our embarkation lunch here and it should have been a sign of things to come – the food was tasteless.
-The fried chicken they served hubby tasted like they tossed the chicken in some breadcrumb, fried it and forgot to add a dash of any salt or seasoning.
+We had our embarkation lunch here, which should have been a sign of things to come – the food was tasteless.
+The fried chicken they served hubby tasted like they tossed the chicken in some breadcrumb, fried it, and forgot to add a dash of salt or seasoning.

-We had it on the Norwegian Pearl and it was fairly good, so we thought it would be the same.
+We had it on the Norwegian Pearl, which was fairly good, so we thought it would be the same.
 Well, this was barely edible.
 Everything was severely salty.
 The service was severely lacking.
-Skip this one.0
+Skip this one.

-We mostly ate breakfast at the buffet and it was always great.
+We mostly ate breakfast at the buffet, and it was always great.
 It’s the same every day, so it does get old after a while.
 We always found something to eat.
 When we’re on a cruise, we snack, especially in the late evenings, way past having dinner and spending time in the casino.

 Entertainment on the Norwegian Epic